Cannabis Supercropping Tutorial

 You may be nervous that pinching and folding your plant will lead to a reduction in the yield, but this is far from the case.
 Many growers believe that supercropping produces even larger buds as the plant responds to the trauma.
 While there is a lack of scientific support for a hormonal benefit from supercropping, there is sufficient evidence to say that, when done properly, it does not reduce yields.

 Supercropping may help you to produce larger yields by allowing you to manage the canopy and effectively spread out the plant.
 Supercropping typically involves folding branches to around a 90° angle.
 This increases the exposure and surface area of light to these branches.
-This not only helps improve the quantity of yield but also the quality because light is allowed to project over the flower sites more evenly, creating long and uniform bud growth over the entire length of the branches.
+This not only helps improve the quantity of yield but also the quality.
+This is because light projects over the flower sites more evenly, creating long and uniform bud growth over the entire length of the branches.
 The goal of any indoor cannabis plant training strategy should be an even uniform canopy.
 This allows the most efficient use of light energy, which maximizes the yield potential of your grow.
 For more on this, see our article, "Why You Should Train Cannabis Plants".
 Supercropping is an indispensable tool to help growers take control of plant shape and cultivate even canopies.

 When to Supercrop Cannabis Plants